cofl/ssg-c/structure.md

 2. Populate Layouts.
 Default Layout = Static/No Change.
 3. Populate Data Map of data path -> data item, scraping frontmatter from supported/listed file types (set in config).
     - Also populate temporary Content List, links content -> data
-    - Register additional content transformers/providers if encountered.
-        - for fs provider, if a new fs provider is encountered, stop processing and add that directory to the queue.
-The new provider can have a different config.
-    - If a file has an extension matching a "during population" content transformer, get the content item from that transformer.
+    - If a file has an extension matching a "content provider", match data and content using that to populate return items.
     - Follow layout chain to determine final extension for files.
     - Loop until queue of providers is empty.
 4. Link Data Map -> Data Tree